hks5august/SurvPredPipe/README.md

 Figure: The Workflow of SurvPredPipe representing different steps performed by various functions of SurvPredPipe package.

-# Follow the Steps to Install package
+# Follow the Steps to Install SurvPredPipe package on your Local R system:
 ```r
 #Step1: First Install remote package
 install.packages("remotes")